Composition of nested embeddings with an application to outlier removal

-This concept of composition is similar in some ways to unions of embeddings studied previously in \cite{makarychev2016} and \cite{ostrovskii2022}.
+The concept of nested composition is similar in some ways to unions of embeddings studied previously in \cite{makarychev2016} and \cite{ostrovskii2022}.
 The goal in these works is to combine two embeddings over {\em disjoint} subsets $A$ and $B$ of a metric space into a single embedding over their union such that the distortion over the union is comparable to the distortions $c_A$ and $c_B$ of the given embeddings.
 When the host metric is $\ell_2$ or $\ell_\infty$, these works construct unions whose distortion is some constant factor times the {\em product}, $c_A\cdot c_B$, of the distortions of the given embeddings.
 Additionally, both the sets inherit the same distortion bound -- if, for example, $c_A\ll c_B$, it is not guaranteed that points in $A$ will retain similarly lower distortion in the composition.
 Extending these results to $\ell_p$ metrics for $p\not\in\{2,\infty\}$ is open.
 By contrast, our composition guarantees {\em the same} distortion $c_S$ as the given embedding on the ``inner" set of points $S$, and a bound on the expansion over the remaining points that is linear in $c_X$ (although the latter does not imply a bound the distortion over $X$ as the composed embedding may contract some pairs of points).
-Moreover, our approach works for all $\ell_p$ metrics for $p\ge 1$.
-Nesting provides us with crucial structure to obtain these bounds.

-Our composition theorem provides an even stronger guarantee when all small enough subsets of $X$ embed into $\ell_p$ with low distortion.
-In particular, suppose that every subset of $X$ of size $k$ embeds into $\ell_p$ with distortion $\zeta_k$, and suppose that in addition we are given an embedding $\alpha_S$ from some $S\subset X$ into $\ell_p$.
-Then we obtain a composition where the distortion of all pairs of points in $S$ is at most $\subdist$ and distances over all remaining pairs of points in $X$ expand by at most $O(\zeta_k\log k)$ for $k:=|X\setminus S|+1$.

-This sort of guarantee is reminiscent of local versus global guarantees for metric embeddings.
+Our results are also reminiscent of local versus global guarantees for metric embeddings.
 In particular, Arora et al.~\cite{arora2012} ask: suppose that {\em every} subset of metric space $X$ of size at most $k$ admits a low distortion embedding into $\ell_1$, does $X$ also admit a low distortion embedding into $\ell_1$?
 Charikar et al.~\cite{charikar2010} show that this is indeed possible but that the distortion blows up by a factor of $\Theta(\log n/k)$.
 Our setting is slightly different in that we not only need every small set of size $k$ to be embeddable with low distortion, but we also need a good embedding for {\em one} set of size $n-k+1$.